GoogleChrome/chrome-app-codelab/lab6_lifecycle/README.md

 ## The onLaunched event and the chrome.app.window.create method

 onLaunched is the most important event.
-It fires when the user clicks on your app's icon, with the intent of launching it.
+It fires when the user clicks on your app's icon with the intent of launching it.
 For most simpler apps, the event page will listen for this event and open a window when it fires.
 See our `main.js` for the most common usage.

 ### Windows with IDs